 What's the Diagnosis?
 Case by Lauren Murphy

-- Due to a proximal portion of bowel entering a distal portion and then is pulled further forward via peristalsis.
+- Proximal portion of bowel enters a distal portion and then is pulled further forward via peristalsis.

 - If the intussusception remains for a long period of time, the involved bowel may become edematous and compromise blood flow; this could lead to ischemic bowel.